Banner Alt Text

 Take a Flightseeing Tour

-Seward is a great place to see from above with a flightseeing tour!
+See Seward from above on a flightseeing tour!
 You can fly over some of the many glaciers, mountains and the surrounding area.
 After my flight tour in Denali was canceled due to weather, I was able to squeeze in a helicopter ride in Seward with Marathon Helicopters.

 It was a short ride but we flew over some glaciers on the opposite side of the bay of Kenai Fjords and the scenery was incredibly stunning.
 We even got to see some dall sheep from above!
 While this is commonly canceled due to weather, it’s a great experience if you have the time and the budget!
 Marathon Helicopters also offers helicopter drop offs for backcountry hikes.